Mintygadhok/abletrace-lab-docs/Section_1.md

 **P7  PACKING-SLIP REDESIGN (major, linked to P6).** Slimmed 8-field customer row + unique-PO barcode.
 Absorbs the 3 remaining "Customer SO No"→"PO No". ⚠ ALSO FIXES: attaching a shipping doc to an UNSHIPPED slip silently loses it. ▶ DOMAIN CALL: should docs attach BEFORE dispatch?
 Minty's instinct: yes.
 [J74, J75, J16]

 **P8  PROD FRONTEND CHECKOUT LAGS THE SERVED BUILD (minutes).** A git pull tidies it; does not affect what serves. ⚠ Reading a file from prod's checkout shows code that is NOT LIVE (caused a stale read S70).
 A diagnosis trap, not an app bug.
-[S66 trap]
+[3B.4]

 **P9  FEATURE A — FOOD SAFETY TOGGLE: declare the model attribute.** DB column exists; code half does not. ⚠ Without it the toggle write silently does nothing.
 One line; unblocks Feature A. [J47·JT2]

 **P10  MASTER-RECORD FIELD UNLOCKS.** ⚠ RULE SET S73.
 Name / Storage Temp / Shelf Life / My Code edit IN PLACE.
 Only material/composition change forks a version.
 Material AND Formulation edit.
-Also fixes My Code showing literal "null". ⚠ Shelf Life already editable — CONFIRM IT SAVES.
+Also fixes My Code showing literal "null". ⚠ Shelf Life already editable — CONFIRM IT SAVES. [§2 Master edit map]

 **P11  RECEIVE PRODUCT CAN BE SAVED WITH NO MATERIAL RELEASED.** Button disabled but screen reachable by URL and saves. ⚠ A disabled button is not a control.
 Needs a backend guard.
 Logged S50.
 [J24]

-**P12  SWEEP MAC ~/Downloads (minutes).** 11+ old build artifacts back to S61. ⚠ The promote script deploys whatever zip you name — a stale-zip promote is a real risk.
+**P12  SWEEP MAC ~/Downloads (minutes).** 11+ old build artifacts back to S61. ⚠ promote.sh deploys whatever zip you name — a stale-zip promote is a real risk.
+[3B.4]

-**P13  FINISH GLUTENULL ONBOARDING.** Rename "Oats"→"Oats Gluten Free", add an "Oats" material, re-import the 4 failed products (importer dedups by title, re-import safe).
+**P13  FINISH GLUTENULL ONBOARDING.** Rename "Oats"→"Oats Gluten Free", add an "Oats" material, re-import the 4 failed products (importer dedups by title, re-import safe). [§2 Logic C]

-**P14  REVIEW THE S53 FOOD-SAFETY DOWNLOAD BLOCKS — WHERE DO THEY BELONG?** Three blocks parked (Procedures/Documents PDF, HACCP Excel, branding rule). ⚠ MIXED — some file mechanics, some DESIGN/DOMAIN (HACCP Excel keeps blue, Procedures PDF all-black, neither Mintek-branded; the prominent name on a HACCP plan is the CLIENT). ▶ MINTY SPLITS: design → Section 4; mechanics → 3A.7/Section 5.
+**P14  REVIEW THE S53 FOOD-SAFETY DOWNLOAD BLOCKS — WHERE DO THEY BELONG?** Three blocks parked (Procedures/Documents PDF, HACCP Excel, branding rule). ⚠ MIXED — some file mechanics, some DESIGN/DOMAIN. ▶ MINTY SPLITS: design → Section 4 (with P1b); mechanics → 3A.7 / Section 5.
 Parked, not lost.
 [J36, J37]

 **P15  PARAMETERIZE WhC_GetMoProductReceivingDetails_SP.** Last string-interpolated proc call. id is app-controlled + numeric, risk LOW.
 Do it when the security pass next touches procs.
 [J78]

 **P16  BACK UP /home/ubuntu OFF THE BOX.** ⚠ THE STANDING RISK.
 Every rebuild file lives on the un-backed-up prod box; the Drive copy is not verified current.
-Also at risk: deploy-frontend.sh, promote.sh, dev nginx vhost.
-[JR14 · JT20]
+Also at risk: deploy-frontend.sh, promote.sh, both nginx vhosts.
+[JR14 · JT20 · 3B.9]

 **P17  DEACTIVATE THE TWO OLD-ACCOUNT IAM KEYS.** Still valid, still in git history. ⚠ Sequenced AFTER the app.abletrace.ca domain switch, per Minty.
-[J1, J34]
+[J1, J34 · 3B.10]

 **P18  HACCP EDIT-CASCADE REWORK.** ⚠ FOOD-SAFETY-CRITICAL.
 OWN SESSION.
 Safe: edit rows in place, append at end.
 NOT SAFE: insert mid-sequence; change hazard type on a saved row — either can silently duplicate/drop rows across the three stages. ⚠ DO NOT BUNDLE.
 [J4 · JT3 · 3A.7]